Categories

 • Negative impact on neighbouring properties – such as increased noise, traffic congestion, or loss of privacy.

-• Insufficient evidence – for matters like parking, highways impact, or environmental concerns.
+• Insufficient evidence – for matters like parking, highway impact, or environmental concerns.

 • Design and character issues – where proposals may undermine the area’s heritage or appearance.